What is the Window of Tolerance and How It Impacts Your Life

 The Role of Self-Regulation

 Self-regulation plays a critical role in managing one’s Window of Tolerance.
-Self-regulation involves the ability to regulate one’s emotions, thoughts, and behaviors in response to stress, anxiety, or other challenging situations.
-When one is able to self-regulate, one is better equipped to manage one’s emotions and respond to stressors in a healthy way.
+Self-regulation involves regulating one’s emotions, thoughts, and behaviours in response to stress, anxiety, or other challenging situations.
+When one can self-regulate, one is better equipped to manage emotions and respond to stressors healthily.

 Self-regulation involves several key components, including: